 When most people think of a homeless person they tend to think of someone sleeping rough on the streets.
 Sleeping rough is a dangerous and traumatising experience.
 Many people who sleep rough will suffer from multiple health conditions, such as mental health problems and drug misuse they are also in greater danger of violence than the general population.

 It is difficult to get an absolute figure for the number of people sleeping rough.
 One reason for this is that, in order to protect themselves, many rough sleepers hide themselves away in places where they might be difficult to find and this is especially true for women.
-44 per cent of current rough sleepers surveyed by Crisis reported that they had not had any contact with a rough sleepers’ team in the past month.
+Forty four per cent of current rough sleepers surveyed by Crisis reported that they had not had any contact with a rough sleepers’ team in the past month.

 Devolution has lead to a divergence in both homelessness legislation and the way in which homelessness statistics are gathered.
 There are also particularly large numbers of rough sleepers in London.
 The following sections are therefore divided into England, London, Scotland and Wales.

 In 1998, the Government's first snapshot street count of rough sleepers in England, counted 1,850 people sleeping rough on one night .
 By 2002, that number was 585, a significant reduction of around two thirds.
 This substantial fall was achieved as a result of the Government and the voluntary sector working together.
-However, between 2003 and 2009 progress stalled, as the counts hovered around the 500 mark.
+However between 2003 and 2009 progress stalled, as the counts hovered around the 500 mark.

 These Government figures only tell part of the story and homelessness agencies across England often report seeing many more rough sleepers than the official figures record.
-In recognition of this, the Coalition Government has recently been overhauling the way it counts rough sleepers in an attempt to make it more accurate.
+In recognition of this, the Coalition Government has recently overhauled the way it counts rough sleepers in an attempt to make it more accurate.
 The new methodology consists of snapshot street counts and estimates by local authorities.
 There has also been a broadening of the definition of what constitutes a rough sleeper.